-“Well, I went to my GP because I’ve noticed that over the last week or two that my skin is getting more and more yellow.
-I didn’t think it was too bad, but my husband said that I was very yellow especially the whites of my eyes.
-I’m also getting a lot of abdominal pain, which has been getting much worse!”
+“Well, I went to my GP because over the last week or two, my skin had been getting more and more yellow.
+I didn’t think it was too bad, but my husband said I was very yellow, especially the whites of my eyes.
+I’m also getting a lot of tummy pain, which has been getting much worse!”

 When did you or your husband first notice you were yellow?